-You have a couple options for doing this.
-You can hook up the hard drive as a slave drive in your new system, or you can use an IDE adapter that plugs into a USB port and treats your hard drive like an external USB drive.
+You can also hook up the old hard drive as a slave drive in your new system, or you can use an IDE adapter that plugs into a USB port and treats your hard drive like an external USB drive.

 Either way you'll need to remove the hard drive from your old system, which is easy to do.
 Remove the screws from the outer casing (some cases let you slide the side off without removing screws) and locate the hard drive.
 There will be a flat thin cable about 2 inches wide connecting it to the motherboard.

-Remove the screws holding the hard drive to your case (usually 2 on each side) and then remove all cables and power cords going into the hard drive.
+The adapter will connect your hard drive with your other system's USB port, and will let you copy files over just like it was a USB flash drive.
 The IDE adapter I have is the Sabrent DSC5 that I found for $25 at Fry's and is also available on Amazon for under $20.
 It works with regular 3.5-inch hard drives that are found in desktop systems, 2.5-inch drives found in laptops, and also works with both IDE and SATA drive types.

 Once you connect the hard drive with the USB port on your other system, restart the other system and it will power up your hard drive and recognize it as an additional drive in Windows Explorer (or Finder on Macintosh systems).
 You'll be able to drag files and folder from the old hard drive to your new system.